General

 Procedure

-The LAR establishes the Dublin procedure as a non-mandatory stage, which is applied only following a decision from the caseworker assigned to the specific case, only if there are indications regarding the possibility to establish that another Member State is responsible to examine the asylum application in question.[2]
-In June 2022 the government adopted amendments[3] to the ordinance[4] regulating the coordination between the asylum and police (border and immigration) administrations while implementing Dublin III Regulation.
+The LAR establishes the Dublin procedure as a non-mandatory stage, which is applied only following a decision from the caseworker assigned to the specific case, only if there are indications regarding the possibility to establish that another Member State is responsible to examine the asylum application in question.[4]
+In June 2022 the government adopted amendments[5] to the ordinance[6] regulating the coordination between the asylum and police (border and immigration) administrations while implementing Dublin III Regulation.
 The amendments updated and clarified the division of responsibilities among these authorities, but did not bring any noticeable change as they only formalised the already existing practical arrangements.
+The national plan for the EU Migration and Asylum Pact’s Implementation[7] adopted on 19 December 2024 envisaged a revision of the ordinance’s provisions to make them correspond to the Pact’s rules and procedures with a deadline for these amendments set for December 2025.
+Such amendments however were not formally adopted until 31 December 2025.

 Eurodac has been used as an instrument for checking the status records of all irregular migrants.
 Fingerprints taken by the Border or Immigration Police are uploaded automatically in the Schengen Information System (SIS) and can be used to implement the Dublin Regulation.
 Nonetheless, all asylum seekers are systematically fingerprinted again by the Dublin Unit of the SAR for technical reasons.
+The national plan for the EU Migration and Asylum Pact’s Implementation[8] envisaged revision and amendments of series of national rules and procedures, which safeguard the functioning of Eurodac at national level.
+No progress was made until 31 December 2025.

 Individualised guarantees

-In practice, Bulgaria does not seek individualised guarantees to ensuring that asylum seekers will have adequate reception conditions upon transfer.
-The overwhelming part of outgoing transfers relating to vulnerable groups were carried out with respect to unaccompanied children since 2016 and up until the end of 2023.[6]
+In practice, Bulgaria does not seek individualised guarantees to ensure that asylum seekers will have adequate reception conditions upon transfer.
+The overwhelming part of outgoing transfers relating to vulnerable groups were carried out with respect to unaccompanied children since 2016 and up until the end of 2024.[10]
 Since all transfers were based on family reunification and consent from the children and family members, the Dublin Unit did not request guarantees from receiving countries.

 Transfers

 Asylum seekers are usually not detained upon notification of the transfer.
 However, in certain cases, transferred asylum seekers can be detained for up to 7 days before the transfer as a precautionary measure to ensure their timely boarding of the plane.
 In all cases the transfer is carried out without an escort.
 It should be noted that in the past asylum seekers sometimes agreed to be detained for a couple of days before the flight to the responsible Member State as this was the only way for them to avoid any procedural problems that can delay their exit.
-No cases of detention based on this reason were reported in 2023[10].
+No cases of detention based on this ground were reported in 2025.[12]

 Personal interview